Bloodbat/Rack/README.md

 # VCV Rack  (with Bloodbat's fixes for building it with MSYS' GCC 14).

+Branch archived on January 2025.
+Rack 2.6.0 will build with MSys' GCC 14.
+No further updates will be made.

+Kept in case someone finds it useful.

+---

 These fixes need patch.

 You can install it by running